jrejaud/WearSocket/README.md

 # WearSocket
-A wrapper for socket communication between Android Wear and Android Mobile There is a lot of boiler plate to send data between Android Wear and Android Mobile devices.
+A wrapper for socket communication between Android Wear and Android Mobile.
+There is a lot of boiler plate to send data between Android Wear and Android Mobile devices.
 This library (inspired by Socket.IO), aims to streamline both [message sending](https://developer.android.com/training/wearables/data-layer/messages.html) and [synching data updates](https://developer.android.com/training/wearables/data-layer/data-items.html).